dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/crud.md

 [!code-csharp[Main](intro/samples/cu50/Pages/Students/CreateVM.cshtml.cs?name=snippet)]

-The <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyValues.SetValues(System.Object)> method sets the values of this object by reading values from another <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyValues> object. `SetValues` uses property name matching.
+The [SetValues](xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyValues.SetValues(System.Object)) method sets the values of this object by reading values from another <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyValues> object. `SetValues` uses property name matching.
 The view model type:

 * Doesn't need to be related to the model type.
 * Needs to have properties that match.